You are here

 - Consulte la hoja de datos de responsabilidad de acreditación para obtener más información (PDF).

-Significant actions that have been taken to date by the State Board of Education on Adams 14 School District:
+Significant actions that have been taken to date by the State Board of Education and the Education Commissioner on Adams 14 School District:

 - May 11, 2017 -- Following a hearing, the State Board of Education voted to suspend the statutory requirement to remove Adam 14’s accreditation and instead approved the district’s plan to partner with Beyond Textbooks to drive academic improvements.
 The state board did not direct separate, specific action for Adams City High School.